Undergraduate Course: Visual Representations of the Holocaust and Religion (REST10033)

 - Demonstrate knowledge of major themes and works in the visual representation of the Holocaust in art, museum and film, and summarise key interpretive concepts in the theory of representation.

-- Be able to apply methods of Religious and Cultural Studies to the analysis of visual representations of the Holocaust.
+- Apply methods of Religious and Cultural Studies to the analysis of visual representations of the Holocaust.

 - Critically assess the function of religious motifs and inscriptions of Jewishness in visual representations of the Holocaust.